CaptJaybles/SynologyLLM/README.md

   5) install the requirements

     pip install -r requirements.txt

+    -added cuda install directly into requirements, change to your prefered backend as needed

 Setup

-  1) place your LLM in the model folder and copy that file name to the settings file
+  1) place your LLM in the model folder and copy that file name to the settings file (MODEL_FILENAME="model name.gguf")

   2) setup a new bot in your synology chat app

-  3) copy the Token and the incoming URL to the settings file
+  3) copy the Token and the incoming URL to the settings file (SYNOCHAT_TOKEN="Token" and SYNOCHAT_WEBHOOK_URL="incoming url")

+    -Now is a good time to change the settings file defaults from what I used for testing on my lowend laptop

-  4) the outgoing URL in synology integration will be http://IP_ADDRESS:FLASK_PORT/SynologyLLM change IP_ADDRESS and FLASK_PORT to what it is on your local PC your running the model on
+  4) the outgoing URL in synology integration will be http://HOST_IP:HOST_PORT/SynologyLLM change HOST_IP and HOST_PORT to what it is on your local PC your running the model on

   5) Use either synologyLLM.bat file or command